 Dr Andrew Littlejohn, a UK citizen working in Brunei, was also one of the 83 senior citizens who received his jab at the Indoor Stadium on Monday.

-“[It is] very well-organised, I’m quite impressed with [all that’s being done] and the whole vaccination programme.
-I registered through the BruHealth app and received [appointment] reminders,” the 66-year-old said.
+“It’s very well-organised, I’m quite impressed with all that’s being done and the whole vaccination programme.
+I registered through the BruHealth app and received several reminders of my appointment,” the 66-year-old said.

 Dr Littlejohn, a lecturer at Universiti Brunei Darussalam’s Sultan Hassanal Bolkiah Institute of Education, will receive his second vaccine dose on July 18.

 “I’m very pleased… it’s finally happening, this will eventually mean that we would be able to travel again.
 Of course I would like to go back to Europe at some point, but we have to do it carefully and slowly and not rush into things,” he added.